 During World War 2 the ethnic and religious divisions a became more polarised across Burma as its citizens were caught up in the armed conflict between Japan and the Allies.
 Burmese forces were subsumed by opposing armies into vicious fighting for opposing sides, with Burmese Nationalists fighting for Japan, facing off to Burmese Muslims fighting for the Allies.
 This can only have deepened ethnic divisions.

-The plight of the minority population of Rohingya Muslims will be fresh in peoples minds at the moment, with recent reports of genocide They have had had such a dreadful time of it in recent living memory, and it’s all happening again.
+The plight of the minority population of Rohingya Muslims will be fresh in peoples minds at the moment, with recent reports of genocide.
+They have had had such a dreadful time of it in recent living memory, and it’s all happening again.
 We don’t have to look to far back in history for other examples of this kind persecution, often being driven by an underlying insecurity within the ruling authorities.
-Perhaps a contributing factor might be the increasing number of neighbouring countries which have converted to a Muslim majority such as Pakistan, Afghanistan, Bangladesh, Indonesia and quite recently Malaysia.
-India is another neighbour which may be on the same pathway, with a vast population of (more than 180 million) Muslims, The majority of the Indian Muslims live in the North East, the highest densities being towards the Punjab and borders with Myanmar.
-Perhaps this ongoing change is creating an insecurity for the current ethnic and religious majorities in Myanmar?
-Perhaps there is a fear that the country could follow its neighbours and succumb to a Muslim majority, With the wrong type of leadership in place it is not implausible that a consequence of this fear and insecurity could lead to the violent confrontation and persecution we are now seeing.
+Perhaps a contributing factor might be the increasing number of neighbouring countries which have converted to a Muslim majority, for example; Pakistan, Afghanistan, Bangladesh, Indonesia and quite recently Malaysia.
+India is another neighbour which may be on the same pathway, with a vast population of (more than 180 million) Muslims, The majority of India’s Muslim population lives in the North East, the highest densities being towards the Punjab and borders with Myanmar.
+Perhaps (for the current ethnic and religious majorities in Myanmar) this is fuelling a fear that Myanmar could succumb to a Muslim majority as its surrounding neighbours have done?
+With the wrong type of leadership in place it is not implausible that a consequence of this insecurity could lead to the violent confrontation and persecution we are now seeing.

 Since the British restored Burma to independence in 1948 the country has been plagued by conflicts between communist, nationalist, ethnic minority armies, and government forces.
 There was a military coup in 1962.
 The army seized power again in 1988.
-After much international pressure and economic sanctions, 2 years later the Army staged an ‘election’ (to form a parliament sized ‘constitutional committee’).
-Elections results went pre-democracy and against the army, who refused to accept the result.
+After much international pressure and economic sanctions, 2 years later the Army staged an ‘election’ (to form a ‘constitutional committee’).
+Elections results were in favour of pro-democracy and against the army who refused to accept the result.
 The military establishment have never fully relinquished control.
-Ever since that election. there have been continued conflicts with the elected political leaders, who themselves have been constrained in what they can do.
+Ever since that election there have been continued conflicts across tall parties and factions and the elected political leaders have been very constrained in what they can and can’t do.
 Following increased sanctions by western powers, Myanmar looked east to China and further north to Russia for economic support.
 Both communist states were happy to fill the void and increase influence (with economic aid and sales of weaponry).